First term of the presidency of Ferdinand Marcos

-Ferdinand Marcos was inaugurated to his first term as the 10th president of the Philippines on 30 December 1965.
+Ferdinand Marcos was inaugurated to his first term as the 10th president of the Philippines on December 30, 1965.
 His inauguration marked the beginning of his two-decade long stay in power, even though the 1935 Philippine Constitution had set a limit of only two four-year terms of office.
 Marcos had won the Philippine presidential election of 1965 against the incumbent president, Diosdado Macapagal.

-Before Marcos' Presidency, the Philippines was the second largest economy in Asia, behind only Japan.
+Before Marcos's Presidency, the Philippines was the second largest economy in Asia, behind only Japan.
 He pursued an aggressive program of infrastructure development funded by foreign loans, making him very popular throughout almost all of his first term and eventually making him the first and only President of the Third Philippine republic to win a second term, although it would also trigger an inflationary crisis which would lead to social unrest in his second term, and would eventually lead to his declaration of Martial Law in 1972.

-1965 Election Campaign
+1965 election campaign

-Ferdinand Marcos always had the ambition to be the President of the Philippines.
+Ferdinand Marcos always had the ambition to be the president of the Philippines.
 In his campaign for the 1949 elections, he declared that if he would be elected as congressman, he promise to have an Ilocano president in 20 years' time.
 Marcos slowly ascended into power and then attempted to run as president in 1961, but he lost to Macapagal in the nominations.

 At the time of the 1965 elections, Marcos was a member of the Liberal Party (LP), becoming Senate President during Macapagal's term.
 Marcos found his ambitions to run for president blocked for a second time when Macapagal decided to run for a second term, so Marcos jumped from the LP to the Nacionalista Party (NP), eventually becoming the NP's candidate for president, winning against Vice President Emmanuel Pelaez in the NP nominations for the presidency.

 An acknowledged "master of populist imagery", Marcos projected a persona of youth and virility, having himself photographed by rice farmers in their fields.
 He also cast himself as a war hero, claiming to be the "most decorated war hero of the Philippines" on the strength of 27 supposed war medals and decorations which were later revealed to be mostly propaganda, being inaccurate or untrue.

 Marcos won the election with 51.94% of the vote, Macapagal having garnered 42.88% while Raul Manglapus of the Party for Philippine Progress got 5.17%.
 About 0.01%. of the votes went to nine other candidates who ran for the post under various independent parties.